 More than 60% of graduate students at Carnegie Mellon are international students, and others are nonnative speakers of English who have attended high school or undergraduate programs in the US.
 Many of these students want to hone their language and cross-cultural skills for academic and professional success.
-Students can choose from sessions on
+Students can make an appointment with a Language Development Specialist to get individualized coaching on language or cross-cultural issues.
+Students can choose from sessions on:

-- how to give a strong presentation,
+- giving how to give a strong presentation,

 - writing academic emails,

-- expectations and strategies for clear academic writing,
+- analyzing expectations and strategies for clear academic writing,

-- how to talk about yourself as a professional in the U.S.,
+- talking about oneself as a professional in the U.S.,

 - · developing clearer pronunciation,

 - using accurate grammar,

 - building fluency, and more.

-- Students can make an appointment with a Language Development Specialist to get individualized coaching on language or cross-cultural issues.